Machine a wax model using a rotary axis

-Rhino for CAD, DeskProto for CAM and MiniTech for CNC.
+Rhino for CAD, DeskProto for CAM and MiniTech for a 4-axis CNC machine.
 Lowcost as these tools may be, they bring state of the art technology within reach, both because of the low price and the ease of use.

 Goldsmith Mark Morrell of MWM Jewelers Services has been a bench jeweler for over 32 years, and recently started working with CAD/CAM technology.
 These new tools fit in well with his way of designing: he says "I am finding that my interest in milling is becoming a strong force in my business.
 I believe that this solution has brought me 'home'".

 The ring design in Rhino, as a wireframe and next as Flamingo rendering.